Session 30

 ...
 I'm really just tired.
 A good kind of tired, after a semester thinking interesting thoughts and learning new things.

-Today we take the idea of our Boom interpreter, and our study of programming languages, back to their historical beginning.
+Today we take the idea of our Huey interpreter, and our study of programming languages, back to their historical beginning.
 In doing so, we will see one of the great intellectual achievements in computer science, one that has changed the world.

 Along the way, I'll ask you to do one last exercise.
 No code, I promise.

-What of Boom?
+What of Huey?

 The album cover of Hall and Oates's 1984 album Big Bam Boom.